Single sign-on for Redgate apps

 All customers can use this service.

-This service is OpenID Connect (OIDC) protocol compatible; common Identity Providers such as Microsoft Entra ID, OKTA, Auth0, AWS Cognito all work with the OIDC protocol.
+This service is OpenID Connect (OIDC) protocol compatible; common Identity Providers such as Microsoft Entra ID, OKTA, Auth0 and AWS Cognito all work with the OIDC protocol.

 Compatible products